-- 3.36 However, it is particularly notable that, the number of children aged 0-3 years old is projected to decrease by 7.4%. - 3.37 This will have an implication when considering future education provision across the District.
-A further factor will be the approval/construction of significant housing developments.
-The EA is responsible for the planning and development of major and minor capital building schemes and the identification of the need for new build provision, refurbishment of deficient accommodation and the re-organisations and/or rationalization of accommodation.
+3.37 The EA is responsible for the planning and development of major and minor capital building schemes and the identification of the need for new build provision, refurbishment of deficient accommodation and the re-organisations and/or rationalization of accommodation.
 Enrolment trends and profiles at controlled nursery, primary and post-primary and special needs schools are monitored on an on-going basis.
-Consultation with the Department for Education, Education Authority, CCMS and Voluntary Sectors will be required to ascertain the future provision of land for education in the LDP. - 3.38 The below tables illustrates the most recent Development Proposals (DP) and those decided within the District.
+Consultation with the Department for Education, Education Authority, CCMS and Voluntary Sectors will be required to ascertain the future provision of land for education in the LDP.

+The below tables illustrates the most recent Development Proposals (DP) and those decided within the District as of April 2018.